BBFlyG/Flygreen24/minimal-flygreen-mock/deployment-guide.md

 1. Go to [Vercel](https://vercel.com) and log in with your GitHub account
 2. Click "Add New..." and select "Project"
-3. Find and select your "flygreen-website" repository from the list
+3. Find and select your "flygreen-minimal" repository from the list
 4. Vercel will automatically detect that it's a Next.js project
-5. In the "Build and Output Settings" section, make sure:
-   - Framework Preset is set to "Next.js"
-   - Build Command is set to "npm run build" (default)
-   - Output Directory is left blank (default)
+5. Keep all the default settings - do not change anything
 6. Click "Deploy"

 ### Step 4: Wait for Deployment